Chia-Network/chia-blockchain-gui/README.md

 1. Separate subject from body with a blank line

-   Most often, you do not need commit body message at all.
-But if you need one, separate it with a new line.
+   A single subject line is usually sufficient, but if you need to include additional details, add an empty line after the subject and enter the detailed message.
 Example:

    ```
     Capitalized, short (70 chars or less) summary